 Ye Olde Cheshire Cheese

 You’ll have to venture off Fleet Street, down a very narrow alley, to find the legendary Ye Olde Cheshire Cheese.
-Rebuilt in 1667, a year after the Great Fire, this London institution features many fascinating rooms connected by tight passageways and cosy fireplaces.
+Perhaps the most recognisable name as the oldest pub in London, it was rebuilt in 1667, a year after the Great Fire, although a pub has been here since 1538, and the cellars date back to a thirteenth-century monastery.
+This London institution features many fascinating rooms connected by tight passageways and cosy fireplaces.
 Its unique, gloomy charm made Charles Dickens a regular here; while Dr. Samuel Johnson, whose London home was just around the corner, is also said to have been a visitor.

 The George Inn